ibmo96/triangle-challenge/README.md

 Gradle has built in support for compiling javadoc comments to html.
 If you run <br/>
 <tt> gradlew javadoc </tt> <br/>
 the html will be written to <tt> build/docs/javadoc/index.html </tt>.
-Use this to verify that your documentation of your public API is suffcient.

 ## Unit Testing